The UN has predicted that over two million people are expected to become severely food insecure in the coming period.

 With regular wages a far fetched notion for most of the displaced populations, Karim is counting his blessings these days.
 With loans from family members, he has set up a vegetable stall and sell onions and potatoes to the rest of the displaced community near his tent in Herat.

-For thousands of families displaced from Herat the few items they carried on their back are the only remnants of their homes.
-For many, this is not the first instance of leave their homes and belongings because of drought.
+For thousands of families displaced from Herat, the few items they carried on their back are the only remnants of their homes.
+For many, this is not the first time they leave their homes and belongings because of drought.
 While news of peace talks and bombings in Afghanistan make the headlines, the IDP communities suffering chronic, long term displacement feel “forgotten” by their government and the international community.
-They are in desperate need of long term assistance.
+They desperately need long term assistance.